SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/rabbitmq.md

 <img src={useBaseUrl('/img/integrations/containers-orchestration/rabbitmq.png')} alt="Thumbnail icon" width="100"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/>

 The RabbitMQ source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
-By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can ensure collection of your RabbitMQ logs to Sumo Logic.
+By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can ensure collection of your RabbitMQ logs and metrics to Sumo Logic.

 ## Fields creation in Sumo Logic for Local File